-One of the oldest diseases known to humans, TB is one of the top 10 causes of death worldwide, and the rising prevalence of drug-resistant TB is a “public health crisis and a health security threat,” according to the World Health Organization (WHO).
+One of the oldest diseases known to humans, TB is one of the top 10 causes of death worldwide.
+The rising prevalence of drug-resistant TB is a “public health crisis and a health security threat,” according to the WHO.
 It is an infectious disease that mostly affects the lungs, but can also affect other parts of the body like the spine, brain, or kidneys.

 Caused by the bacterium Mycobacterium tuberculosis, TB spreads through the air.
 However, one usually has to spend a lot of time in contact with someone who is contagious in order to catch it.
 Only people with active pulmonary infection are contagious.
 Most people who breathe in TB bacteria are able to fight the bacteria and stop it from growing.
 The bacterium becomes inactive in these individuals and is referred to as a latent TB infection.
 For those whose immune systems are weakened as a result of malnutrition, old age, infection with HIV, immunosuppressant drugs, or among people who are on dialysis, this bacterium can be active.